bushw011/urmorris-pages/pages/03.op-ed/welcome-freshmen-advice-and-suggestions-from-the-editor-in-chief/default.md

 date: '17-09-2018 19:52'
 ---

-**By Tehya Wachuta, Editor-in-Chief** _originally published in Issue 1, Volume 31 of The Univeristy Register on Friday, April 13, 2018_
+**By Tehya Wachuta, Editor-in-Chief** _originally published in Issue 1, Volume 31 of The Univeristy Register on Friday, September 14, 2018_

 I know that since it’s the third week of classes, it may be a little late to welcome freshmen to campus, but punctuality has never exactly been my strong suit.
 So, welcome, freshmen!
 I hope your first few weeks on campus have been phenomenal, and the transition into life on campus has been stressless.